michael-je/synthetic-state-space-generator/README.md

 Defines the minimum depth of a child relative to its parent.

 -  **`child_depth_maximum`** (`int`, default: `1`)
-Defines the maximum depth of a child relative to its parent.
+Defines the maximum depth of a child relative to its parent
+	> **NOTE**: `child_depth_minimum` and `child_depth_maximum` can take negative values.
+In this case, children may be generated "above" their parent, creating cycles in the graph.

 -  **`locality_grouping `** (`float`, default: `0`, range: `[0, 1]`)
 Controls how much of the available state space can be used when generating children.
 A value of `0` allows use of the full space at each depth; higher values restrict generation to a smaller portion centered around the parent node.